Runneth-Over-Studio/GopherWoodEngine/readme.md

 ## Build Requirements
 - The runtime requires the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) to build/run.
 The SDK provides the Vulkan validation layers as well as the command line tools to compile the shaders.

-- You will have to update your csproj files to point the folder where glslc.exe is found (this is the glsl compiler)
+- You will have to update your csproj file to point to the folder where the 'glslc' compiler is found.

 ```xml
 	<PropertyGroup>